afrijaldz/typescript-handbook/handbook/basic-types.md

+---
+title: The Basics
+---

+# The Basics

 Each and every value in JavaScript has a set of behaviors you can observe from running different operations.
 That sounds abstract, but as a quick example, consider some operations we might run on a variable named `message`.